 I remember the inset of my paranoia, of my distrust, and of my slowly sizzling state of existential anxiety.

-My freshman year of high school I remember how it became a horrible joke to evacuate a school with a bomb threat call.
+My freshman year of high school, I remember how it became a horrible joke to evacuate a school with a bomb threat call.

-My sophomore year in high school a student at my school was arrested for buying a gun on Facebook and bringing it with him to school in his car.
+My sophomore year in high school, a student at my school was arrested for buying a gun on Facebook and bringing it with him to school in his car.
 Thankfully, he never brought it inside.

-I was sitting right outside the front doors when he was brought to an awaiting sheriff car, surrounded by a handful of police and my Principle.
-The memory of how my principle yelled at him sticks with me because it was obvious that he was throwing all of his fear and anger into the way he was yelling, for fear of what could have happened.
+I was sitting right outside the front doors when he was brought to an awaiting sheriff car, surrounded by a handful of police and my principle.
+The memory of how my principle yelled at him sticks with me because it was obvious that he was throwing all of his fear and anger into the way he was yelling, fear of what could have happened.
 My principles children also went to that school.

 I was 16.